mhansen/graphviz-docs/content/en/docs/attrs/nojustify.md

 types:
 - bool
 used_by: GCNE
-description: By default, the justification of multi-line labels is done within the larges
+description:
 ---
-context that makes sense.
+By default, the justification of multi-line labels is done within the largest context that makes sense.
 Thus, in the label of a polygonal node, a left-justified line will align with the left side of the node (shifted by the prescribed [`margin`]({{< ref "margin.md" >}})).
 In record nodes, left-justified line will